 Step 6.
 Submit Test of English as a Foreign Language (TOEFL) Scores (If Applicable)

-If TOEFL scores are required to meet the English Language Proficiency policy requirements, they should be provided in paper format to the Admissions Department.
-Test scores must be sent directly by Educational Testing Services (ETS) or provided by the student in a sealed envelope from ETS to:
+If TOEFL scores are required to meet the English Language Proficiency policy requirements, KPSAHS prefers scores be submitted electronically through the Educational Testing Service (ETS); the KPSAHS code number is D077.